Infisical/infisical/README.md

 ### Step 2: Run your dev process

 Next, start your dev process.
-If it’s your first time, then follow the prompt to log in and connect the project to your workspace:
+If it’s your first time, then follow the prompt to log in and connect to the project:

 ```
 npm run dev